History of the Jews and Judaism in the Land of Israel: Israel and Judah

-The archaeological record indicates that the Kingdoms of Israel and Judah emerged in the Early Iron Age (Iron Age I, 1200–1000 BCE) from the Canaanite city-state culture of the Late Bronze Age, at the same time and in the same circumstances as the neighbouring states of Edom, Moab, Aram, and the Philistinian and Phoenician city-states.
+The archaeological record indicates that the culture that later evolved into the Kingdoms of Israel and Judah emerged in the Early Iron Age (Iron Age I, 1200–1000 BCE) from the Canaanite city-state culture of the Late Bronze Age, at the same time and in the same circumstances as the neighbouring states of Edom, Moab, Aram, and the Philistinian and Phoenician city-states.
 The oldest Hebrew text ever found was discovered at the ancient Israelite settlement, Elah Fortress, which dates to between 1050 and 970 BCE.

-The Bible states that David founded a dynasty and that his son Solomon built a Temple.
+Biblical narrative and moderate academic consensus states that a United Kingdom of Israel existed in the 10th and 9th centuries BCE.
+Its postulated third king - David - established a dynasty whose descendants ruled over the remainder of the United Monarchy, and continued to rule over the Kingdom of Judah until its eventual destruction at the hands of the Neo-Babylonian Empire in 586 BCE.
+David’s son and successor Solomon built a Temple in Jerusalem, which became the centerpiece of collective Israelite (and later Jewish) religious worship until its destruction.
 Possible references to the House of David have been found at two sites, the Tel Dan Stele and the Mesha Stele.
 Yigael Yadin's excavations at Hazor, Megiddo, Beit Shean and Gezer uncovered structures that he and others have argued date from Solomon's reign, but others, such as Israel Finkelstein and Neil Silberman (who agree that Solomon was a historical king), argue that they should be dated to the Omride period, more than a century after Solomon.

-By around 930 BCE, Judaism was divided into a southern Kingdom of Judah and a northern Kingdom of Israel.
+By around 930 BCE, the Israelite population had separated into a southern Kingdom of Judah and a northern Kingdom of Israel.
 By the middle of the 9th century BCE, it is possible that an alliance between Ahab of Israel and Ben Hadad II of Damascus managed to repulse the incursions of the Assyrian king Shalmaneser III, with a victory at the Battle of Qarqar (854 BCE).
 The Tel Dan stele tells of the death of a king of Israel, probably Jehoram, at the hands of an Aramean king (c.
 841).